grafana/grafana/docs/sources/administration/plugin-management/index.md

 ## Panel plugins

-Add new visualizations to your dashboard with panel plugins, such as the [Worldmap Panel](/grafana/plugins/grafana-worldmap-panel), [Clock](/grafana/plugins/grafana-clock-panel), and [Pie Chart](/grafana/plugins/grafana-piechart-panel).
+Add new visualizations to your dashboard with panel plugins, such as the [Geomap Panel](/grafana/plugins/grafana-geomap-panel), [Clock](/grafana/plugins/grafana-clock-panel), and [Pyroscope Flamegraph](/grafana/plugins/pyroscope-panel/).

 Use panel plugins when you want to: